ahuacate/pve-nas/README.md

 ## 2.2.
 SMTP Server Credentials

 Our Easy Script will give you the the option to install a SSMTP Email server.
-SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the system's designated administrator.
+SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the systems designated administrator.

 You will be asked for the credentials of a SMTP Server.
 You can use Gmail, GoDaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.